-Yarsagumba, (Ophiocoedyceps Sinesis) is a type of fungus endemic to the Himalayan region, it is also called Yart Swa Gun Bu, which in Tibetan means ‘herb in the summer and insect in the winter’.
-In Nepali it is called by the colloquial term Yachagumbu or Yaxagumbu, the Chinese people refer to it as Dong cong xia cao.
-It ison the verge of extinction due to the increase in smuggling and over grazing of cattle and yaks, this has led to the price which is why its price is higher than any other herb in the world.
-Yarsagumba is found in Nepal, Butan, Tibet and India, concentrated in the Greater Himalayas and the Tibetan plateau.
+Known for its magical medicinal benefits, Yarsagumba, (Ophiocoedyceps Sinesis) is a type of fungus endemic to the Himalayan region.
+It is also called Yart Swa Gun Bu, which in Tibetan means ‘herb in the summer and insect in the winter’.
+In Nepali it is referred to by the colloquial term Yachagumbu or Yaxagumbu while the Chinese call it Dong cong xia cao.
+But this rare fungus is sadly on the verge of extinction due to the alarming increase in smuggling and over grazing of cattle and yaks.
+This in turn has led to the price of this scarce fungus to skyrocket, fetching up to Rs.
+50 lakh per kg!
+Read on to find out more about this pricey fungus.

 Is it an insect?
 Is it grass?
 Oh!
 Look its Yarsagumba!

-It is one of the greatest natural mysteries of the Great Himalayas!
+It is one of the biggest natural mysteries of the Great Himalayas

-Just like everything that has a high demand rate, the Himalayan Viagra is running out.
+Just like everything that’s in high demand, this wondrous plant-slash-bug will soon go extinct and little is being done to prevent it.
 Nepal has long been fighting the ill-effects of over harvest.
-This is a medicinal magic and needs to be preserved.
+This is a medicinal wonder and a biological marvel, and therefore, needs to be preserved.